-During the period from 30 November 2023 to 31 December 2023, the amount of transaction conducted under the Imiko Equipment Procurement Agreements was approximately RMB0.4 million.
+During the Reporting Period, the amount of transactions conducted under the Imiko Equipment Procurement Agreements was approximately RMB3.8 million.

 Framework agreement entered into between the Group, Guangdong Imiko and Foshan Houdao Packaging Equipment Co., Ltd. ("Foshan Houdao")

 On 30 November 2023, the Group, Guangdong Imiko and Foshan Houdao entered into a framework supply agreement, pursuant to which they entered into several agreements, the details are shown as below: